sassysnakes/Edge-Detection/README.md

 # Edge-Detection

+Go into files to change image resolution, w is width and h is height

 Main.py:

 Press a and s to adjust the threshold.

 Main2.py:

 Press a and s to adjust threshold.

 Press r to change image filter, rgb or bgr.

 Press t and y to adjust number of threads.

 Libraries to install:
 pip install pygame and